 This is the percent of patients exhibiting signs of depression.

 Appropriate Vaccine Usage

-This metric measures the percentage of long-term stay residents that were given the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these vaccines important for resident well-being.
+This datapoint is a measure of the percent of long-term residents who have received the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for nursing home patients, making these vaccines vital to patient care.

 Residents Maintain Autonomy

 In Carolina Rivers Nursing and Rehabilitation Center, 19.92% Percentage of Patients

 This tells you the percentage of patients that needed increased assistance with activities of daily living over time.
 Higher levels of dependence on staff for assistance with activities of daily living could indicate the decline of a patient's medical condition.

 Ability to Keep Residents Mobile

 In Carolina Rivers Nursing and Rehabilitation Center, 21.81% Percentage of Residents

 This is a measure of the percent of long-term patients that retained mobility levels.
 Many in the industry believe that mobility is important for patients mental and physical well-being.